astronomer/docs/astro/modify-cluster.md

 Astronomer monitors your usage and the number of nodes deployed in your cluster.
 As your usage of Airflow increases, Astronomer support might contact you and provide recommendations for updating your node pools to optimize your infrastructure spend or increase the efficiency of your tasks.

-## Relational databases
+## Configure your relational database

 Astro clusters are created with and require a relational database.
 A relational database is required for the data plane and it powers the metadata database of all Astro Deployments within a single cluster.
-During the cluster creation process, you are asked to specify an relational database instance type according to your use case and expected workload, but it can be modified at any time.
+During the cluster creation process, you are asked to specify an relational database instance type according to your use case and expected workload.
+To modify a cluster's database type, contact [Astronomer support](https://cloud.astronomer.io/support).

 ## Modify a cluster